MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 The following fields are collected:

-  - **AffectedProcessAppBuild -** Build version identifier for the affected process.
+  - **AffectedProcessAppBuild -** Build version identifier for the affected process. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

-  - **AffectedProcessAppBuildRevision -** Build revision identifier for the affected process.
+  - **AffectedProcessAppBuildRevision -** Build revision identifier for the affected process. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

-  - **AffectedProcessAppMajorVer** - Minor version identifier for the affected process.
+  - **AffectedProcessAppMajorVer** - Minor version identifier for the affected process. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

-  - **AffectedProcessAppMinorVer -** Minor version identifier for the affected process.
+  - **AffectedProcessAppMinorVer -** Minor version identifier for the affected process. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

   - **AffectedProcessAppName -** The name of the affected process. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

+  - **AffectedProcessAppVersion** - Version identifier for the affected process.

   - **AffectedProcessExeBuildVersion -** The Build Version number of the affected process. *[This field has been removed from current builds of Office, but might still appear in older builds.]*